philipleindecker/philipleindecker.github.io/_projects/(5) Environmental Sound Recognition.md

 ### Data
 The data consists of two sets:
-- Random kitchen noise in various environments bevore the water is boiling
+- Random kitchen noise in various environments before the water is boiling
 - Sound of boiling water with and without noise

 ### Spectrogram